ortisyankey/ortisyankey.github.io/_teaching/teaching.md

 ---

 ## 📚 Courses Taught as Instructor of Record
+- 🌐 **Core Skills in GIS** – *University of Southampton, UK (Fall 2026)*
+  *A flagship course introducing GIS fundamentals, spatial data handling, and applied geospatial analysis.
+Students gain both technical and analytical skills to excel in geospatial research and industry.*

 - 🌐 **Core Skills in GIS** – *University of Southampton, UK (Fall 2025)*
   *A flagship course introducing GIS fundamentals, spatial data handling, and applied geospatial analysis.
 Students gain both technical and analytical skills to excel in geospatial research and industry.*